systematic-magic/puma/puma.rst

 		Note: there are cases when figure callouts span a range (for example Figures 1-3).
 In this case if there is no callout for Figure 2, then this check will inject an error message that callout for table 2 is missing.
 Please keep in mind such cases when checking missed callouts.

 	PuMa groups together figure and corresponding callouts on a "tile".
-So you can check both figure and callouts agains PuMa standards.
+So you can check both figure and callouts against PubMed standards.
 It also shows all text lines where word "figure" was found (so that you can check whether that "figure" word is part of incorrectly formatted callout).

 	.. image:: /_static/puma_figures_tab.png